Businesses, industries, and residents in all communities

 monitored to ensure compliance with the U.S.

 Commission on Environmental Quality regulations.

 The NTMWD provides municipal solid waste disposal

-Waste Member Cities including Allen, Frisco, McKinney,
+Waste Member Cities which consist of: Allen, Frisco, McKinney,

 Plano, and Richardson.